YouTransactor-SAS/mPOS-SDK-Android/README.md

 	/*
 	* use this api when you need to start a transaction
-	* the SDK implement the contact and the contactless transaction flow
+	* the SDK implements the contact and the contactless transaction flow
-	* @param uCubePaymentRequest : object with all needed dat in input of the transaction
+	* @param uCubePaymentRequest : object with all needed data in input of the transaction
 	* @param listener : the UCubeLibPaymentServiceListener that implement the callbacks of
 	* onProgress and onFinish.
 The onFinish() callback has a PaymentContext object as parameters.
 	* The paymentContext object is created at the begin of transaction, his input variable are set